 1. The Sheikh Zayed Grand Mosque is free to visit.

 Admission to the Sheikh Zayed Grand Mosque is free.
-This includes guided tours and clothing rentals.
+Guided tours are also free.

 2. Sheikh Zayed Grand Mosque visiting hours.